evykassirer/notes/cs241/class_notes.md

     Read 		Unread 		States
     --------------------------------
-    epsilon 	caba 		{1,2,6}
+    ɛ 	caba 		{1,2,6}
     c 			aba 		{3,6}
     ca  		ba 			{4,7}
     cab 		a 			{5,7}
-    caba 		epsilon 	{6}
+    caba 		ɛ 	{6}

-By the same renaming trick as before (ie the subset construction) every epsilon-NFA has an equivilent DFA.
-Thus, epsilon-NFAs and DFAs recognize the same class of languages.
+By the same renaming trick as before (ie the subset construction) every ɛ-NFA has an equivilent DFA.
+Thus, ɛ-NFAs and DFAs recognize the same class of languages.

 Yes, DFAs and NFAs are finite state machines and the class of languages accepted by FSM are regular languages.

 ###Proof of Kleene's theorem (one way)
 - L is regular if L = L(M) for some DFA M.
-- If we can find an epsilon-NFA for every regular expression, then we have proved one direction of Kleene's theorem.
+- If we can find an ɛ-NFA for every regular expression, then we have proved one direction of Kleene's theorem.

-The below pictures show empty languages, epsilon languages, single caracter, alternation, concatenation, repetiton:
+The below pictures show empty languages, ɛ languages, single caracter, alternation, concatenation, repetiton:

 ![ ](/cs241/Feb12-rules1.jpg)

 ![ ](/cs241/Feb12-rules2.jpg)

-Thus every regular language has an equivalent epsilon NFA, which has an equivalent DFA and the conversion can be automated
+Thus every regular language has an equivalent ɛ NFA, which has an equivalent DFA and the conversion can be automated

 ###Scanning